marcozeccola/speed-analysis/README.md

 ### DBSCAN Clustering Solution

-**Why DBSCAN?**
+With dbscan:

-- No need to specify number of clusters (k-means requires this), can use the inferred grip size as parameter for clustering
+- No need to specify number of clusters and we can use the inferred grip size as parameter for clustering
 - Robust to noise (outlier detections)
 - Works with arbitrary cluster shapes
 - Handles multi-lane scenarios naturally, due to lanes being physically separated and grips belonging to the same lane being relatively close when projected in the x direction of the camera shot.

----

-##  Synthetic Data Generation & Validation (Blender)
+##  Synthetic Data Generation & Validation (Blender) (EXPERIMENTAL)

 ### Why Synthetic Data?